In-Person Exchange Students

 If you will come to SFU for a one-term exchange, you must either:

-For the latest updates and specific information on COVID-19 including impacts on immigration applications (e.g. study permits, work permits, visas), travel restrictions, work eligibility, and medical insurance, please refer to the:
+For updates and information on COVID-19 including impacts on immigration applications (e.g. study permits, work permits, visas), entry requirements, work eligibility, and medical insurance, you may also refer to the:

 Study Permit and Immigration Documents Application Tips

 Below are a few steps to begin with once you have determined the type of immigration document/s to apply for.

 SFU's Designated Learning Institution's (DLI) number is O18781994282 (begins with the letter “O”).